Photo by Andrea Farrell

 Syni Solanki | SQ Fall Insider 2022

 Dr. Keefe Reuther has been a lecturer at UC San Diego since 2009.
 In 2020, he became an assistant teaching professor, instructing courses such as BILD 4 and BILD 5.
-His research interests are focused on how undergraduates self-identify as scientists belonging to the scientific community.
-SQ sat down with Reuther to speak about how the mental health of students affects their development in the field of biology.
+His research focuses on developing and evaluating curricula that teach undergraduate biology students science process skills, preparing them for real-world applications of biology.
+By integrating these skills, Keefe aims to cultivate confident biologists who not only master technical abilities but also find joy in their scientist identity.
+SQ sat down with Keefe to discuss how students’ mental health impacts their development in the field of biology and how his teaching adapts to these challenges.

 Q: What implications does your research have for the culture of biology at UC San Diego?